Prepare for a career in healthcare with a nursing degree from SMWC in our on-campus degree program.

 Bachelor of Nursing Overview

 As a nursing student at The Woods, you will be prepared to assume a role in professional nursing or advance to graduate education.
 As healthcare changes, you will be ready to integrate technology, utilize data, apply evidence-based findings, communicate and collaborate effectively and creatively plan solutions for the best client outcomes.
-Nursing graduates are expected to demonstrate the following:

 At SMWC, you will benefit from a variety of simulated and real-world educational experiences.
 The nursing skills lab and modern chemistry labs provide students with state-of-the-art equipment and a simulated hospital learning environment.
 Thanks to our partnerships with local healthcare organizations, students also have access to off-campus simulation centers and opportunities for clinical experiences.